Courtsdesk News – Terms of Service

 1. It is up to each Subscriber to protect their username and password (including those of their Licensed Users).
 You agree that Courtsdesk takes no responsibility for fraudulent use of any Subscriber or Licensed User's account whereby the username and password has been used to access the account.

-2. If you believe that your or any Licensed User's username and password has been compromised and/or is being used by another person, we recommend that you change your username and password immediately or contact us via email at info@courtsdesk.com.
+2. If you believe that your or any Licensed User's username and password has been compromised and/or is being used by another person, we recommend that you change your username and password immediately and contact us via email at info@courtsdesk.com.

 1. You hereby acknowledge and agree that the Courtsdesk News Service is made available for use 'as is' and 'as available', with no warranties of any kind whatsoever and that, without prejudice to the generality of the foregoing, Courtsdesk makes no warranty regarding, and shall have no responsibility for, the accuracy, availability, reliability, security, fitness for purpose or performance of the Courtsdesk News Service or the contents (including any data and databases) thereof.